ephemery-testnet/ephemery-resources/README.md

 ## Roadmap

 Ephemeral testnet needs a lot of research and development to be stable and widely usable.
-Here is a simple roadmap overview, for details on current tasks, check tracking issues.
+Here is a simple roadmap overview, for details on current tasks, check the [tracking issue](https://github.com/ephemery-testnet/ephemery-resources/issues).

 - [x] Proposal and initial discussion
 - [x] Private network with manual reset mechanism